AtulSinghAtul/Namaste-React-Web-Series/episode-02-namaste-react/readme.md

 > **If we have Package.json and Package-lock.json we recreates the node_modules so that's why not required node_modules to push on git.**

+- What ever you can regenerate don't put on git, git should have only essential things, if i can regenarate my nodemodules on server I don't want to put it up on github on git repositorey.

 ## What is npm?

 - npm is installing the package and manage that packages.